Banana Blossoms Stir Fry with Mustard and Ginger

 2. Make mustard-ginger paste

-Grind these ingredients together to make a thick spice paste: a tablespoon of mustard seeds, a 1-inch knob of ginger, and green chili (1 or more).
+Grind these ingredients together to make a thick spice paste: a tablespoon of mustard seeds, a 1-inch knob of ginger, and a green chili (1, or more if you want it hotter).

 3. Bring it all together

 Heat mustard oil in a pan.
 When smoking hot, set heat to low and add asafoetida powder.
-Follow immediately when the ground spice paste.*
+Follow immediately with the ground spice paste.

-Stir around for half a minute, or till the spice paste turns a deeper color.
+Stir around for half a minute, or until the spice paste turns a deeper color.

 Add turmeric powder, and then boiled, salted banana blossoms.
 Stir well.
 Cook covered on medium heat, stirring every other minute, for 6 minutes or till the seasoning has infused its flavors into the banana blossoms.